fmrchallenge/tlzoo/README.md

 Organization
 ------------

-There are two main parts to this repository: the collection of YAML files that stores all data about specification languages, and scripts for deploying a website that hosts search-able access to these data.
+There are two main parts to this repository: the collection of [YAML]( http://yaml.org/) files that stores all data about specification languages, and scripts for deploying a website that hosts search-able access to these data.
+Building the site is described below.
+Note that contributing new entries does not require capability to build and deploy the website.

 Participating